SheriefMohamed/E-learningWebsite/README.md

 # E-learningWebsite
-Simple music player with HTML, CSS and JS
+E-learning website with HTML, CSS and JS